NICMx/FORT-validator/docs/installation.md

 ### FreeBSD version

-The following steps are for FreeBSD 12.0.
+The following steps are for FreeBSD 12.0 and later.

-`curl` library is needed, so in case it isn't already installed there's a port to install it:
+FORT validator is available as part of the FreeBSD ports tree.
+You can build it it effortlessly from there:

 {% highlight bash %}
-cd /usr/ports/ftp/curl
+cd /usr/ports/net/fort
-make config
-su
 make install clean
-exit
 {% endhighlight %}

-From there on, the installation steps are:
+The ports system will find and install all the necessary dependencies for you.

+Should you want to build from a release tarball or a Git checkout, follow these instructions:

 {% highlight bash %}
-su
-pkg install autoconf automake gcc jansson pkgconf rsync libxml2 exit

-curl -L https://github.com/NICMx/FORT-validator/releases/download/{{ site.fort-latest-version }}/fort-{{ site.fort-latest-version }}.tar.gz --output fort-{{ site.fort-latest-version }}.tar.gz
+pkg install autotools curl jansson pkgconf rsync libxml2 fetch https://github.com/NICMx/FORT-validator/releases/download/{{ site.fort-latest-version }}/fort-{{ site.fort-latest-version }}.tar.gz
 tar xvzf fort-{{ site.fort-latest-version }}.tar.gz
 cd fort-{{ site.fort-latest-version }}/
+sh ./autoconf.sh
 ./configure
 make
-su
 make install
-exit
 {% endhighlight %}

 ### Slackware version